bootboxjs/bootbox/README.md

 ## 6.0.2 (Latest Release)

-- Updates `OK` text Japanese locale
+- Updates `OK` text for Japanese locale

 For a full list of releases and changes please see [the changelog](https://github.com/bootboxjs/bootbox/blob/master/CHANGELOG.md).